 RiverFort Global Capital

-RiverFort targets to provide debt capital venture to high-growth companies that are listed on exchanges in London, Europe, Australia and Canada as well as other jurisdictions.
+RiverFort provides debt and equity-based capital to high-growth companies, primarily listed on exchanges in London, Europe, Australia and Canada.

 Our Mission is to create a sustainable alignment between funding and investee companies.
 The RiverFort team works with investee companies to understand, where possible, specific and measurable milestones which demonstrate value-added growth for the investee companies, which will be reflected in the equity market.
 This might be through structured conditional advances further funding or immediate capital injection subject to relevant pre-funding actions.

 Our experienced team have buy-side and investment-side experience and is well-versed in understanding the motivational drivers for both investee companies and their underlying stakeholders.